-On July 30, 2018, EPA published a final regulation in the Federal Register, "Hazardous and Solid Waste Management System: Disposal of Coal Combustion Residuals From Electric Utilities; Amendments to the National Minimum Criteria (Phase One, Part One)."
-The CCR Rule finalized certain revisions to the 2015 regulations for the disposal of CCR in landfills and surface impoundments to provide EPA and states with the ability to use alternate performance standards; revise the groundwater protection standards for four constituents; and provide facilities which are triggered into closure by the regulation additional time to cease receiving waste and initiate closure.
-On November 1, 2018, Scherer Units 1&2 received a variance under OCGA § 12-8-23.1 (a) (11) from EPD to continue the use of the surface impoundment for non-CCR waste streams until October 31, 2020.
+In July 2018, EPA published a final regulation in the Federal Register, "Hazardous and Solid Waste Management System: Disposal of Coal Combustion Residuals From Electric Utilities; Amendments to the National Minimum Criteria (Phase One, Part One)."
+The Coal Combustion Residuals final rule published by EPA in 2015 (CCR Rule) finalized certain revisions to the 2015 regulations for the disposal of CCR in landfills and surface impoundments to provide EPA and states with the ability to use alternate performance standards; revise the groundwater protection standards for four constituents; and provide facilities which are triggered into closure by the regulation additional time to cease receiving waste and initiate closure.
+In November 2018, Scherer Units 1&2 received a variance under OCGA § 12-8-23.1 (a) (11) from EPD to continue the use of the surface impoundment for non-CCR waste streams until October 31, 2020.